Jones in the Fast Lane: Gameplay

-The object of the game is to be the first player to achieve 100% success, this is achieved by reaching the top of four goals.
+The object of the game is to be the first player to achieve 100% success.
+This is achieved by reaching the top of four goals.
 The goals are wealth, happiness, education and career.
-Wealth is achieved by having a certain level of money in the bank, shares and cash in the hand, the player normally would earn this money by going to work.
+Wealth is achieved by having a certain level of money in the bank, shares and cash in hand.
+The player normally earns this money by going to work.

 Happiness is achieved by achieving other goals, acquiring goods and taking time off work.
-Education is achieved by completing the available university qualifications, the number of qualifications the player must complete will be dependent on how high the goal level is set.
+Education is achieved by completing the available university qualifications.
+The number of qualifications the player must complete will depend upon how high the goal level is set.
 Career is achieved by climbing the career ladder into a management position in a particular job.

-The game does have several fail states such as when a player exits the bank or Black's Market the player may have his or her money stolen by Wild Willy.
+The game has several fail states, such as when a player exits the bank or Black's Market, the player may have his or her money stolen by Wild Willy.
 Wild Willy, from time to time, may also rip off the Low Cost Housing apartments, taking items from all players living there, such as TV sets and VCRs.
 Wild Willy will never rip off the Security Apartments.
-Other fail states may include a bank glitch causing the loss of savings in the banks and also the loss of the players' jobs.
-The game also has a changing economy where prices may increase or drop including rents and wages.
-If prices drop the player will normally stay on the same wage but if the player changes jobs he or she may be forced to take a pay cut.
-The player can also choose to lock in a lower rent when prices are low and continue to pay that price for the remainder of the game regardless of increases to prices.
+Other fail states may include a bank glitch, causing the loss of savings in the banks and the loss of the players' jobs.

+The game has a changing economy where prices may increase or drop, including rents and wages.
+If prices drop, the player will normally stay on the same wage, but if the player changes jobs he or she may be forced to take a pay cut.
+The player can choose to lock in a lower rent when prices are low and continue to pay that price for the remainder of the game regardless of increases to prices.